STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Thyroid cancer cell.
 Coloured transmission electron micrograph (TEM) of a thyroid cancer cell.
-The nucleus (brown) contains chromatin, a complex of DNA (deoxyribonucleic acid) and proteins.
-The nucleus is large and a large amount of rough endoplasmic reticulum is present in the blue cytoplasm, this is common in cancer cells as they are abnormally active.
+The nucleus (purple) contains chromatin, a complex of DNA (deoxyribonucleic acid) and proteins.
+The nucleus is large and a large amount of rough endoplasmic reticulum is present in the pink cytoplasm, this is common in cancer cells as they are abnormally active.
 The thyroid gland is located at the base of the neck and produces hormones that regulate the metabolism.
 Thyroid cancer is more common in women than men.
 It can cause swelling and hoarseness.
 Treatment is with surgical removal of the thyroid, often combined with radioactive iodine therapy.
 Magnification: x4000 at 10 centimetres wide.

 Model release not required.
 Property release not required.